 Oregon is a diverse state with many points of interest and highlights.
 All in the space of a few hundred miles, you can experience the Pacific Ocean, the mountains, the forest, desert, lakes, streams, rivers, and abundant wildlife.
 There are historical points of interest, as well as many sporting activities to partake in.
 But alas, Oregon has but one National Park.

 National Parks in Oregon also includes a couple based on Lewis & Clark and their exploration of the west.
 Plus Oregon Caves National Monument and Preserve which I really want to visit and check out their National Park Lodge.

-Crater lake is nearly 2,000 feet deep in points, and is a stunning breathtaking view from the rim of the caldera.
+Crater lake is nearly 2,000 feet deep in points and is a stunningly breathtaking view from the rim of the caldera.
 This lake simply astonishes you when you see it.
 Even for visitors who have returned many times to the lake are blown away each time they return.

 This national park is home to many beautiful plants, including towering Ponderosa and sugar pines, Douglas and Shasta fir, hemlocks, huckleberries, alpine lupines, wild chives and onions, columbine, honeysuckle, pussy willow, and so many other plants that a book could be well filled just describing them all.